Scrum from the trenches - the Sprint Goal

 This last challenge is a tough one, because there might be any number of challenges behind this that need attention.

-Maybe the Scrum roles (and responsibilities) are not clear or not practiced.
+Maybe the accountabilities within the Scrum Team are not clear or not practiced.
 For instance: if a Product Owner is also a business analyst or a project manager, this will influence the way we look at our goals.
 Or maybe the company doesn't care about goals at all?

 The Scrum Master role within Scrum is meant to reveal these organizational impediments.
 It takes time, patience and asking a lot of questions.
 But it will help the organization move forward toward achieving their goals.

 In this "Scrum from the trenches" blog post we talked about the challenges of a Sprint goal.
 Thanks to some of you in the community for sharing your challenges and stories with me.
 Hopefully this blog post will help you figure out the next step in overcoming your challenges regarding the Sprint Goal.